-This means that you are able to see how much sick leave individual members have taken over a given period, as well as identifying patterns of absence.
+This means that you are able to see how much sick leave individual members have taken over a given period, as well as identify patterns of absence.
 Does an employee frequently take Mondays off sick after heavy weekends?
 Did all of an employee’s sickness just happen to occur during the World Cup, or when major music festivals were happening?
 These patterns can indicate that employees are abusing your sickness policy, and form a part of your disciplinary procedure.

-Similarly reports can help you to identify and support those employees who are having medical issues.
-In some cases employees who need assistance with being able to work are shy about coming forward to their boss.
+Similarly, reports can help you to identify and support those employees who are having medical issues.
+In some cases, employees who need assistance with being able to work are shy about coming forward to their boss.
 Sickness reporting can help you to be proactive in allowing them to keep working at their best.
 Some companies set a trigger for a number of days’ absence after which the company will formally review the situation with the team member, exploring the reasons for absences and offering support if necessary.

 Try it for free!